 - Extra packing material.
 Keep a few boxes and a roll of tape handy for any miscellaneous items you come across.

 - Direct.
 If you’re too busy during moving day to be present in your new home, designate someone else in your family to be there the whole time the movers are there to tell them where to put boxes and furniture.
 It may be a good idea to lay out plastic across any carpet to prevent stains.

 - Final walk-through.
-Do one last walk-through in your old home to make sure you haven’t overlooked anything, opening every drawer, cabinet and closet.
-Keep a few cleaning supplies with you, like all-purpose cleaner, paper towels, and a vacuum for a last minute touch up.
+Do one last walk-through in your old home to make sure you haven’t overlooked anything, opening every drawer, cabinet, and closet.
+Keep a few cleaning supplies with you, like an all-purpose cleaner, paper towels, and a vacuum for a last-minute touch-up.

 - Cash.
-Be sure to have enough cash on hand for the move for tip, and a little extra for food and last minute items.
+Be sure to have enough cash on hand for the move for the tip, and a little extra for food and last-minute items.

 - Check your list.
 Compare your inventory list of what you packed to what you unpacked to ensure everything made the move.
 If you notice any damage to your furniture or other items, compare it to the photos you originally took and contact the moving company if necessary.

 - Update.
 Refer to your list that you created of everyone who needs your change of address and update them.